Wayne Kellestine: The massacre

 Kellestine pistol-whipped Flanz several times and told him: "I'm saving you for last, you fucking Jew!"
 Several times, Kellestine rammed his gun into Flanz's face, told he would be killed right that moment, and then said "just kidding" as he enjoyed seeing the look of terror on Flanz's face.
 Kellestine left the barn to talk with Sandham and Mushey while ordering Aravena, M.H. and Mather to stand guard.
 Kellestine told Mather to shoot Muscedere, who was the prisoner he feared the most, if he tried to get up.
 When Kellestine returned, he ordered George Jessome to sit in a plastic lawn chair, placed a blanket over him and gave him a cigarette.
 Kelletine apologized to Jessome for smashing his face with his gun, saying he hoped they were still friends.
 Kellestine then turned his attention towards Sinopoli and told him it was his only fault he was shot, saying he did not want to hurt him, but had been forced to shoot him when he tried to flee from the barn, going on to repeat his statement he hoped they were still friends.
 Kellestine then demanded that all of his prisoners hand over all of their Bandido gear starting with their vests with the Bandidio patches.
 Kellestine told Muscerdere he would have to be shackled, saying: "It's not that I don't trust you.
 It's just that I don't trust you".
-Kellestine seemed to find this remark most amusing he as broke out laughing.
+Kellestine seemed to find this remark most amusing as he broke out laughing.
 Kellestine then began to sing Das Deutschlandlied again and ordered Jessome out of the barn, telling him to use his tow truck to move Raposo's automobile.
 While Kellestine was directing Jessome outside, Sandham remained inside to rant about his issues with the "no-surrender crew" and forced Sinopoli to confess at gunpoint that he had been stealing the monthly dues he had been mailing from Winnipeg.